aria-ml/dataeval/docs/source/notebooks/tt_monitor_shift.md

 ## What you'll do

 - Construct [embeddings](../concepts/Embeddings.md) by training a simple neural network
-- Compare the embeddings between a training and operational set
+- Compare different drift detectors and understand their strengths
+- Inspect detector-specific outputs for root-cause analysis
 - Use chunked drift detection to monitor drift across data segments
 - Compare the label distributions between a training and operational set

 ## What you'll learn

+- Learn the strengths and trade-offs of each drift detector
 - Learn how to analyze embeddings for operational drift
+- Learn how to inspect per-feature and per-detector statistics
 - Learn how to use chunked drift detection for temporal monitoring
 - Learn how to analyze label distributions